SAITPublic/PIMLibrary/tools/profiler/README.md

 Profiler

 FimProfiler.py API is used to generate visualizations.
-It uses parser and visualizer modules for the same.
+It uses parser, analyser and visualizer modules for the same.

 Requirements-